The River Kwai Four Day Upstream Cruise Details

 Breakfast on board

-- Cruise upriver to Ban Haad Ngiu and continue by coach to Hell Fire Pass, a part of the Death Railway cut through the stone mountain.
+- Cruise upriver to Ban Haad Ngiu and continue by coach to Hellfire Pass, a part of the Death Railway cut through the stone mountain.
 Trails lead to Hin Tok Bridge and Konyu Cutting where a plaque commemorates the ordeal of Australian and British POW’s who undertook the hazardous work in precarious conditions at the aptly named pass.
-The memorial complex (Hin Lek Fai) is intended to honor the Allied Prisoners of War and conscripted people from India, Burma, Malaysia and other countries who died during construction of the railway, as well as all who suffered as a consequence of the hardships.
+The memorial complex is intended to honor the Allied Prisoners of War and conscripted people from India, Burma, Malaysia and other countries who died during the construction of the railway, as well as all who suffered as a consequence of the hardships.
 Rejoin the boat at Kaeng Pa Lorm.

-- Lunch on board while cruising upriver, passing Sai Yok Yai Waterfalls.
+- Lunch on board while cruising upriver, passing Sai Yok Yai Waterfall.
 Afternoon at leisure on the boat.

-- Visit a boarding school nearby the bank of Kwai Noi River built under the patronage of H.R.H.
+- Visit a boarding school near the bank of Kwai Noi River built under the patronage of H.R.H.
 Crown Princess Sirindhorn for refugee children.

 Thursday | Cruise Day 4